 Family Health Centers of San Diego

-Family Health Centers of San Diego (FHCSD) is the lead agency for the San Diego Health Care for the Homeless Project.
-This HCH Project serves the entire county of San Diego through a network of community health clinics, social service agencies, and homeless providers.
+Family Health Centers of San Diego’s (FHCSD) Healthcare for the Homeless Program serves the entire County of San Diego through a network of community health clinics, community based support services and partnerships with other social service agencies and homeless providers.

 The HCH Project has linkages with many social service agencies and homeless service providers as well as networking and referral support of more than 50 agencies countywide.